 Tired of getting errors scrolling down the screen in the WebCollage Linux screensaver?
 So was I. WebCollage (here’s the link to the .deb on Ubuntu), for a bit of background, is a nice Xorg screensaver for Linux that displays a random collage of images fetched from various search systems on the Internet and popped up in an array as a screensaver.
 It gives you a weird and occasionally surreal ...[Read More]

 Mr. Beams produces an inexpensive line of autonomous outdoor lights.
 Coming in at 25$ each and 47$ or so for a pair they’re decent bang for your lighting buck.
 But what if you’re not satisfied with the product out of the box?
 What if you’d like to completely void any warranty provided with the product?
 Possibly break it horribly?

 Return Policy Please read and understand the following returns policy prior to placing an order.
 Returned merchandise cannot be accepted without a Return Merchandise Authorization (RMA).
 To obtain an RMA, please e-mail email@example.com.
 PCBurn Tech Shop will NOT accept returns without an RMA.
-Your RMA will include the address to ship returns to t...[Read More]
+Your RMA will include the address to ship returns to the PCBur...[Read More]